TheLazyCat00/simple-format

 Installation with lazy.nvim

 simple-format does not automatically format on save.
-Instead, simple-format provides a replace function, which can be used for the formatting.
+Instead, simple-format provides a replace function, which can be called when needed.
 This allows everybody to have their own formatting logic.

 [!NOTE] The replace function only modifies the line under the cursor.